MicrosoftDocs/visualstudio-docs/docs/test/mstest-update-to-mstestv2.md

 ## MSTestV1 features that are not supported in MSTestV2

 1. Tests cannot be included into an "Ordered Test".
-2. The adapter does not support being configured via a `.testsettings` file.
-Use the new [`.runsettings` file](../test/configure-unit-tests-by-using-a-dot-runsettings-file.md) for test run configuration.
+2. The adapter does not support being configured via a *.testsettings* file.
+Use the new [*.runsettings* file](../test/configure-unit-tests-by-using-a-dot-runsettings-file.md) for test run configuration.
-3. The adapter does not support test lists specified as a `.vsmdi` file.
+3. The adapter does not support test lists specified as a *.vsmdi* file.
-4. The "Coded UI Test Project", and the "Web Performance and Load Test Project" types are not supported per the deprecation announcements.
+4. The "Coded UI Test Project" and the "Web Performance and Load Test Project" types are not supported per the deprecation announcements.

 ## See also